 Anh Do covers Asian American issues and Orange County news.
 A second-generation journalist, she has worked at the Dallas Morning News, the Seattle Times, the Orange County Register and Nguoi Viet Daily News.
 Do, born in Saigon, is a graduate of USC who also studied international relations in London and Spanish in Mexico City.
 Apart from words, she's passionate about all things canine, spending 24 years volunteering in dog rescue. @newsterrier

-Nausheen (no'sheen) is a data reporter at the Chicago Tribune.
-She attended NYU and UC Berkeley, and now lives in Chicago.
-She thinks frequently about what it is to be both American and Muslim, and how those affect her work with data and words. @nausheenhusain
+Nausheen (no'sheen) is a reporter at the Chicago Tribune who is interested in civil liberties, migration, surveillance and community.
+She thinks frequently about what it is to be both American and Muslim, and how those affect her work with data and words.

 Youyou Zhou is a Things reporter at Quartz, reporting stories using visual and data tools with a keen interest in immigration, global issues and algorithmic accountability.
 She has recently shifted to work on Quartz membership offerings.
 Youyou previously worked for The Associated Press and graduated from University of Missouri.
 Find her on Twitter @zhoyoyo

 No tipsheets have yet been uploaded for this event.